Gutheras/Gutheras/README.md

 - 🎨 I have a soft spot for Boostrap CSS — it makes designing beautiful UIs so much easier and responsive.
 - 💻 I love using Visual Studio, VS Code and customizing them with different themes and plugins.
 - 🎸 Outside of coding, I enjoy listening to music, playing the guitar.
-- 🌱 I’m always on the lookout for new things to learn, whether it’s a new coding language, framework, or a skill outside of tech.
+- 🌱 I’m always on the lookout for new things to learn, whether it’s a new coding language, framework or a skill outside of tech.

 ---
 Thank you for visiting my profile!
-Feel free to explore my repositories, give feedback, or reach out if you're interested in collaborating on a project.
+Feel free to explore my repositories, give feedback or reach out if you're interested in collaborating on a project.
 Let’s make something awesome together!